Minoro/pgpyml/README.md

 );
 ```

-The first argument of `classification_trigger` function is the path to your trained model, the second argument is the column name where you want to save the prediction of your model (must exists in the same table where your trigger is acting), and any other parameter passed after the second argument will be used as a column name where the feature data are stored.
+The first argument of `classification_trigger` function is the path to your trained model, the second one is the column name where you want to save the prediction of your model (must exists in the same table where your trigger is acting), and any other parameter passed after the second argument will be used as a column name where the feature data are stored.

 After creating the trigger you can insert new data on the table, and the result of the classification will be saved on the column specified in the second argument: